airbnb/javascript/README.md

     ```

   <a name="whitespace--around-keywords"></a><a name="13.3"></a>
-  - [13.3](#whitespace--around-keywords) Place a space after the opening parenthesis in control statements (`if`, `while` etc.).
+  - [13.3](#whitespace--around-keywords) Do not place a space after the opening parenthesis in control statements (`if`, `while` etc.).
 Place no space between the argument list and the function name in function calls and declarations. eslint: [`keyword-spacing`](http://eslint.org/docs/rules/keyword-spacing.html)
     ```javascript
     // bad
     if ( isJedi ) {